Handling Cost Sharing (including Matching and In-Kind Contributions) After Award Acceptance

 If the project was awarded less funding than proposed:

-Cost sharing listed in the proposal assume full funding by the sponsor.
 If the proposal included the recommended statement that cost sharing committed in the proposal will be reduced proportionately to any reductions in the amount of the award, then the level of required cost sharing will be adjusted proportionately.
 Cost sharing over that required level is voluntary uncommitted cost sharing.

 If the decreased award results in a need to cost share some of the project costs to accomplish the project workscope, then the resulting cost sharing is considered voluntary uncommitted.